-The first crops we harvest from the fields are fall-sown spinach, early seeded arugula and other leafy greens and scallions.
+The first crops we harvest from the fields are fall-sown spinach and greens from our hoophouses.
 As the warm weather and sunlight increase, the daily harvest increases dramatically.
 By late fall, the fields are mostly growing a winter cover crop.
 Some crops, like brussel sprouts, leeks, broccoli, carrots, and dark leafy greens are harvested until around Christmas.
-As the temperatures stay below freezing, chard, lettuce and arugula are harvested from the greenhouses.
+As the temperatures stay below freezing, chard, lettuce and arugula are harvested from the hoophouses in the winter.

 Vegetables takes a lot out of the soil.
 Allowing the fields to rest, or lay fallow, provides the soil time to rebuild all the microorganism populations that are depleted when plowing, tilling and harvesting.
 A one year fallow period has been proven throughout history to be necessary for continued production.
-A major land improvement project ongoing at the farm is opening up 12 acres of forest to more vegetable fields.
-By opening up more land, fields that have been intensively cropped will be given a much needed rest.
-Although some fields are laying fallow, they are still being extremely productive.
-The fallow fields are seeded with a forage crop.
 Sheep, chickens and pigs are rotated onto the fallow land to add manure.